AimanLF/Team_13/ReadMe.md

 # Wright-Fisher Simulation
 The program is an implementation of the model of Wright-Fisher.
 This model does not take into account the environmental factors and focuses only on the generation drift, which is an evolutionary mechanism where the frequencies of alleles in a population vary randomly in time.
 That means the alleles does not change but only their frequencies.
 To define the new frequencies at each generation we use the multibinomial distribution.

-## A. Environnement to install, ctime,
-### libary use
-To use our program, you will need to use differents libary: tcalp, vector, string, fstream, sstream, algorithm, ctime, random and iostream.
+In addition, the populations can migrate following different networks.

+## A.Requirements
+The Wright-Fisher program required the following to run :
+* CMake to compile
+* tclap to handle the user options management
+* gtest for the unit tests
+* doxygen to generate the documentation

 ## B. Run the program
-These instructions allow to get a copy of the project, compile this one and create the documentation.
+These instructions allow to get a copy of the project, compile and create the documentation.
 ```
 0 _git clone https://github.com/EPFL-SV-cpp-projects/Team_13.git
 1 cd Team_13